morpho-org/vault-v2/README.md

 ### Non-custodial guarantees

 Non-custodial guarantees come from [in-kind redemptions](#in-kind-redemptions-with-forcedeallocate) and [timelocks](#curator-timelocks).
-These mechanisms ensures users that they can always withdraw their assets before any critical configuration change takes effect (if the right timelocks are not zero).
+These mechanisms ensure users that they can always withdraw their assets before any critical configuration change takes effect (if the right timelocks are not zero).

 ### Gates